Comment: Contact tracing - Fighting Covid-19 without undermining our democratic values

 At a macro level the authorities are able to map how people in a particular area or community are behaving and where they are going.
 Because the data is gathered at a high level and aggregated it contains little personal data about individuals.

-In a pandemic situation this type of data would be able to identify whether people are staying at home or not and whether they are congregating.
+In a pandemic, this type of data would be able to identify whether people are staying at home or not and whether they are congregating.

 Level II - Anonymous individual-level data

 This information is far more specific.
 However, because it is anonymous, individual privacy is maintained.
-This means that people who might have been in contact with someone infected with the virus will be notified but without knowing exactly who infected them.
+This means that people who might have been in contact with someone infected with the virus will be notified but will not know exactly who infected them.

 Level III - Individualised Data

-This means an individual is identified and his or her movements known.
-This allows authorities to monitor that individual and enforce quarantine regulations.
+An individual is identified and his or her movements known, so authorities can monitor that individual and enforce quarantine regulations.

 China has relied on traditional social distancing techniques to some extent, but its solution is primarily technology driven.
 It is aimed at not just contact tracing but to compliance monitoring and quarantine enforcement.

 China's surveillance technology is highly sophisticated.
 It is deployed around the country.
 All citizens are required to carry a compulsory ID card.
 It has their personal details, including an 18-digit citizen identity number and their hometown address.
 The Government uses phone location data.
-Geolocation pings are sent out, identifying exactly where a person has been.
-This allows authorities to map exactly where people have been.
-That is, having actual or potential contact with someone infected with Covid-19, for a two-week period.
+Geolocation pings are sent out, identifying exactly where a person has been and their actual or potential contact with someone infected with Covid-19, for a two-week period.

 Today, in China's urban areas, most people have some sort of smartphone.
 If they do, the smartphone must display a coloured QR digital barcode.
 This comprises a three-coloured risk profile - green (uninfected) orange (potentially infected) and red (infected).
 Enforcement teams made up of police and volunteers apprehend citizens not complying with the rules.